Edric-Matwiejew/QuOp_MPI/README.md

 ## Contact Information

-QuOa_MPI is under development.
+QuOp_MPI is under development.
 If you encounter a bug, please submit an issue via github, or email me at edric.matwiejew@research.uwa.edu.au.